shkschneider/android_manifest/README.md

 <br />Run the last given command to start it and try the ROM on the emulator.

 ### For device

+You should get the proprietary blobs out of the device first: [Driver Binaries for Nexus Devices](https://developers.google.com/android/drivers).

 <pre>$ ./vendor/shk/build.sh shkmod_hammerhead-user
 ...